gatwirival/factorialandfibb/README.md

 ### Author:VALENTINE GATWIRI:EBS3/58403/22
 ## Language: Java
 ## Factorial and Fibonacci Programs
-This documentation explains two simple Java programs that calculate the factorial of a number and the Fibonacci sequence up to a given number.
+This documentation explains six simple Java programs that calculate the factorial of a number and the Fibonacci sequence up to a given number,implements sorting algorithms, and carry out matrix operations.

-Both programs also measure how long it takes to perform these calculations.
+Fibonacci and factorial  programs also measure how long it takes to perform these calculations.
 Let’s break it down!
 ## [Factorial](https://github.com/gatwirival/factorialandfibb/blob/main/src/factorial.java)

  ### What Does It Do?